Minor2CCh/elytraslot_compat/README.md

 By default, it supports the Netherite Elytra from the [Netherite Extension](https://modrinth.com/mod/netheriteextension) and the Poisonous Polytra from the [Poisonous Potato Update](https://modrinth.com/mod/reimagining-potatoes).

 # Other<br>
+## Back Slot<br>
+Only in Fabric will allow you to equip elytra in the back slot.
+(After 1.1.0) <br>
 ## Cape Slot<br>
-Only in NeoForge can you simultaneously install [Accessories](https://modrinth.com/mod/accessories), [Trinkets](https://modrinth.com/mod/trinkets), and the [Accessories Compatibility Layer](https://modrinth.com/mod/accessories-compat-layer) to equip Elytra compatible with the Elytra Slot in the Trinkets' Cape slot.
-(Requires [Sinytra Connector](https://modrinth.com/mod/connector), [Forgified Fabric API](https://modrinth.com/mod/forgified-fabric-api), and [Connector Extras](https://modrinth.com/mod/connector-extras))<br>
+Only in NeoForge can you simultaneously install [Accessories](https://modrinth.com/mod/accessories),  and the [Accessories Compatibility Layer](https://modrinth.com/mod/accessories-compat-layer) to equip Elytra compatible with the Elytra Slot in the Accessories's Cape slot. <br>
 ## Custom Elytra Function<br>
 Even if the elytra has custom functionality, it will still function as a regular elytra.
 Therefore, please note that even if the elytra has custom features, you will not be able to benefit from them.<br>
 ## Elytra Armor Values<br>